ZoranG99/Salary_Analysis_Project/README.md

   <img width="659" height="436" alt="what are the top skills of data nerds" src="https://github.com/user-attachments/assets/59cdbca8-54f3-46a9-b037-09590ea463c6" />

-#### 🤔 So What
+#### 🗝️ Why It Matters

-- Recognizing in-demand skills like SQL and Python helps professionals stay competitive and guides training efforts toward the most valuable technologies.
+Recognizing in-demand skills like SQL and Python helps professionals stay competitive and guides training efforts toward the most valuable technologies.

 ## 4️⃣ What’s the pay of the top 10 skills?